Meizhou Guangdong, China Travel Guide

 Meizhou's accessibility infrastructure is developing, with some services catering to mobility needs.

-China drives on the right-hand side of the road.
+China drives on the right-right-hand side of the road.
 Speed limits are enforced, and drink driving is strictly prohibited.

 Major roads and expressways are generally good.
 Rural roads can be narrower and less well-maintained.

-Designated parking lots are available.
-Street parking may be available but is often paid and could be scarce.
+Official parking lots are available.
+Street parking may be available but is often paid and may be scarce.

 Always carry a fully charged phone with essential apps (maps, translation, payment) when getting around Meizhou.
-This helps you navigate, communicate, and pay for services efficiently.
+This enables you to navigate, communicate, and pay for services efficiently.